How to Write a Science Blog: Step-by-Step Science Blogging Guide

 As you work, finishing one section will help you write the next.
 Your brain starts figuring out how the challenging sections should look as you complete the easier material.
 You also may gather “momentum,” where you can knock down several segments in a row.

 While I am comfortable jumping around a blog post, I recommend finishing one draft of a section before moving on to the next.
-Remember, this entire philosophy is built around making the writing experience as easy as possible.
+Remember, this entire process is built around making the writing experience as easy as possible.
 Working on multiple sections simultaneously is like working on two jigsaw puzzles simultaneously – your job is not twice as hard; it is 10-times as hard.
 Ideas get messy, and the stress starts to climb.
 Focus on one thing at a time, and your writing will be better and more manageable.

 Introduction, Titles, and SEO Check

-As I said above, writing introductions is tricky.
+As I said above, writing introductions are tricky.
 As I write this, I am about 3,000 words deep into writing this article, and I have literally 0 words of my first paragraph complete.
 Maybe I am terrible at introductions, but it is common for authors to write them last.
 I recommend working on the intro once everything else is done.

 Why are introductions so hard?
 They must grab the reader’s attention, transition into the rest of the article, and include your SEO keyword while being clear and snappy.
 It is the most critical paragraph in your entire blog, so put in the necessary effort.

 The only thing that is more important than your first paragraph is your headline.
-While you may have added a title when you first opened the text document, you must revisit the title now.
+While you may have added a title when you first opened the text document, you must revisit it now.
 Is it still accurate?
 Does it inspire interest and curiosity?
 Does it communicate value?
 More tips on picking a title.

 (This may sound silly, but make sure your listicles with numbers in the title like “5 reasons why…” actually have the correct number.
 It is surprisingly easy to mess this up.)